Mikko Hyppönen

 Computer worm

-But Welchia was coded in such a way that it clogged up networks, caused random reboots, and interfered with enterprise IT functions.
+But Welchia was coded to clog up networks, caused random reboots, and interfered with enterprise IT functions.
 Many rail systems on the US’s east coast were disrupted, as were Air Canada’s check-in system and countless personal computers.

 Hyppönen and his team worked quickly to create a tool to stop the Welchia worm, then put it online as a free download.

-But as soon as that problem was dealt with, another appeared — and this one was the worst of them all.
+But another appeared as soon as that problem was dealt with, and this was the worst of them all.

 The SoBig.F Worm

 Hyppönen called it the SoBig worm and quelled its spread quickly by instructing email providers to block all emails from the SoBig email address.
-But new variants of the worm continued to pop up throughout the year, each one more sophisticated than the last.
+But new worm variants continued to pop up throughout the year, each one more sophisticated than the last.

-The team named it SoBig.F, and Hyppönen saw right away that it was leagues apart from its predecessors.
+The team named it SoBig.F, and Hyppönen immediately saw it was leagues apart from its predecessors.
 It could spread so quickly as to seem unstoppable, and it was scheduled to download an unidentified program in three days’ time.

 Within a few hours, Hyppönen had written and released a program to detect and remove SoBig.F from infected computers.
 But there were still hundreds of thousands of vulnerable users, each sending and receiving thousands of spam emails — and imminently set to experience an even worse infection.